khromalabs/simple-cli-llm-chat/README.md

 Simple python script which provides a CLI to interact with a Large Language Model (LLM) using the LiteLLM library.

-Started this script as an self-educational project but found it so useful that now it has turned into my AI daily-driver.
+Started this script as a self-educational project but found it so useful that now it has turned into my AI daily-driver.

 **Features**
 ------------